Jolene (song): The White Stripes version

 "Jolene (Live Under Blackpool Lights)" was released as a live single by American garage rock band the White Stripes on November 15, 2004.
-The single reached No. 16 on the UK Singles Chart and also reached No. 12 in Norway and No. 28 in Flanders.
-The White Stripes previously released a studio version of "Jolene", as the B-side to their 2000 single of "Hello Operator", from the album De Stijl.
-In Australia, the song was ranked No. 10 on Triple J's Hottest 100 of 2004.
+A studio version was previously released as the B-side to "Hello Operator", a single from their 2000 album De Stijl.
 Another live performance of the song is featured on the 2010 live album Under Great White Northern Lights.

-The White Stripes' version was voted one of the greatest live covers by readers of Rolling Stone magazine.
+The single reached No. 16 on the UK Singles Chart, No. 12 in Norway, and No. 28 in Flanders.
+In Australia was ranked No. 10 on Triple J's Hottest 100 of 2004.
+In 2013, it was voted one of the greatest live covers by readers of Rolling Stone magazine.
+In 2024, it was ranked the second best cover of the song by Billboard.
+Their official live version on YouTube, as performed on Under Blackpool Lights, has received nearly 31 million views (as of October 2025).